Fleeing and Eluding a Law Enforcement Officer

 We represent clients charged with fleeing and attempting to elude a law enforcement officer throughout the greater Tampa Bay area, including Tampa, Plant City, St. Petersburg, Clearwater, Bartow, Dade City, New Port Richey, Brooksville, Florida.

 We also help clients fight a seizure for the forfeiture of their vehicle after an arrest for fleeing to elude.
-Contact us to find out why you should demand an adversarial preliminary hearing (APH) within fifteen (15) days of receiving the notice of seizure.
+Contact us to determine why you should demand an adversarial preliminary hearing (APH) within fifteen (15) days of receiving the seizure notice.

-We can begin your defense today against this serious criminal charge with serious criminal penalties.
+Today, we can begin your defense against this serious criminal charge with serious criminal penalties.

 Call (813) 250-0500 for a free and confidential consultation today.